 Pride 2022 Coalition

-Retail brands join forces to support LGBTQ+ rights and equality through commerce fundraising.
+Explore how retail brands are joining forces to support LGBTQ+ rights and equality through commerce fundraising.

 Aside from getting your customers involved in your Pride campaign, you should identify ways that you can get your entire company involved as well.
 Finding volunteer opportunities for your employees to take advantage of is a great way to create education around the importance of Pride Month and boost employee morale, all while making a positive impact.